-well as portion of the existing two-storey structure parallel to Cook Street extending to the external face of the new six storey volume to be preserved.
+storey volume, as well as portion of the existing two-storey structure are to be preserved.
 Any new construction above the original two-storey height of the building should be sensitive to the historic scale and massing of the building as well as sympathetic to its materiality.
-This may included such approaches as stepping back the new construction from the historic façades, utilizing materials that are sympathetic but do not detract from the historic appearance of the retained façades.
+This may included such approaches as stepping back the new construction from the historic façades, utilizing materials that are sympathetic to but do not detract from the historic appearance of the retained elements.

-- The form and scale of the Pandora Avenue Cook Street, and the north façade to the external face of the proposed new six storey volume will be retained.
-A portion of the existing two-storey structure parallel to Cook Street extending back to the external face new six storey volume shall also be retained. - All modern additions should be sensitive to the scale and massing of the retained façades of the building, and should read as contemporary additions.
+- The form and scale of the Pandora Avenue Cook Street, portion of west façade, and the north façade to the external face of the proposed new six storey volume will be retained.
+Portion of the existing two-storey structure parallel to Cook Street extending back to the external face new six-storey volume shall also be retained. - All modern additions should be sensitive to the scale and massing of the retained façades of the building, and should read as contemporary additions.